dolphindb/api-java/README.md

 The majority of DolphinDB data types can be constructed based on basic Java types.
 For examples, INT in DolphinDB from 'new BasicInt(4)', DOUBLE in DolphinDB from 'new BasicDouble(1.23)'.
 The following Java types, however, need to be converted.

 - CHAR type: as the CHAR type in DolphinDB is stored as a byte, we can use the BasicByte type to construct CHAR in Java API, for example 'new BasicByte((byte)'c')'.
-- SYMBOL type: the SYMBOL type in DolphinDB is stored as INT to improve the efficiency of storage and query of strings, but this type is not needed in Java, so Java API does not provide BasicSymbol.
-This kind of object can be processed directly with `BasicString`.
+- SYMBOL type: the SYMBOL type in DolphinDB is stored as INT to improve the efficiency of storage and query of strings.
+Java doesn't have this data type, so Java API does not provide BasicSymbol.
+SYMBOL type can be processed directly with BasicString.
-- Temporal types: Temporal data types are stored as int or long type in DolphinDB.
-DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime, nanotimestamp, the highest precision can be Nanoseconds.
-For a detailed description, refer to [DolphinDB Timing Type and Conversion] (https://www.dolphindb.com/cn/help/TemporalTypeandConversion.html).
-Since Java also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, Java API provides all Java temporal types and conversion functions between int or long in the Utils class.
+- Temporal types: temporal data types are stored as INT or LONG in DolphinDB.
+DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime and nanotimestamp.
+For detailed description, please refer to [DolphinDB Temporal Type and Conversion] (https://www.dolphindb.com/help/TemporalTypeandConversion.html).
+Since Java also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, Java API provides conversion functions in the Utils class between all Java temporal types and INT or LONG.

-The following script shows the correspondence between DolphinDB temporal types in Java API and Java native time types:
+The following script shows the correspondence between DolphinDB temporal types and Java native temporal types:

 ```
 //Date:2018.11.12